 However, there are plenty of reasons to visit the region in the winter!
 Boutique hotels offer great off-season deals, last minute reservations can be nabbed at buzz-worthy restaurants, winery staff has more time to give you one-on-one attention, and the annual Icewine Festival offers a seriously sweet program…not to mention the sublime landscape is blanketed in soft white snow, which makes it one of the best white Christmas holiday destinations.

-One of the newest additions to Niagara on the Lake’s happening beverage scene, Wayne Gretzky Estates Winery and Distillery has crafted an innovative winter program which has the property bustling all hours of the day and night.
-From 12-6pm, hockey fans can be found lacing up their skates at the winery’s al fresco rink.
+One of the newest additions to Niagara on the Lake’s happening beverage scene, Wayne Gretzky Estates Winery and Distillery has crafted an innovative winter program that has the property bustling all hours of the day and night.
+From 12-6 pm, hockey fans can be found lacing up their skates at the winery’s al fresco rink.

 On weekends a DJ plays 90’s pop hits and a giant screen plays hockey games live in the evening.
 Let the kids zip around the rink and watch from the sidelines while sipping a duo of cool cocktails: the cherry hibiscus and Red Cask Whisky muddled Rusty Skate or Triple-Spiced Mulled Wine featuring Gretzky’s own Chardonnay and Ice Cask Whisky.